Taras Shevchenko National University of Kyiv

 - Re-examination of knowledge (test, exam, credit, etc.);

-- Defense, by a person pursuing studies, of the written paper, which a tutor considers to be another person’s intellectual product purchased, or received in another way, with the purpose of proving authorship of the person pursuing studies;
+- Defence, by a person pursuing studies, of the written paper, which a tutor considers being another person’s intellectual product purchased, or received in another way, with the purpose of proving authorship of the person pursuing studies;

 - Unsatisfactory grade resulting from a final form of academic performance control;

 - Another execution of a relevant educational curriculum unit;

 - Deprivation of the right to hold a post; non-renewal of an employee’s appointment;